United States Medical Licensing Examination

 The United States Medical Licensing Examination (USMLE) is a three-step examination program for medical licensure in the United States, sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
 Individuals with a Doctor of Medicine (MD) degree are required to pass the USMLE for medical licensure.
-Those with a Doctor of Osteopathic Medicine degree (DO) may take either the COMLEX-USA or the USMLE for medical licensure, while the COMLEX-USA is required for osteopathic licensure.
+Those with a Doctor of Osteopathic Medicine degree (DO) may take either the COMLEX-USA or the USMLE for medical licensure, with the COMLEX-USA being required for osteopathic licensure.

+It is a standardized test that assesses a medical student's knowledge of basic science concepts and their application to clinical medicine.
+The exam is divided into three components required for medical licensure in the United States and is typically taken by students after their second year of medical school.
 States may enact additional testing and/or licensing requirements.

 History

 The USMLE was created in the early 1990s.
 The program replaced the multiple examinations, including the National Board of Medical Examiners Part Examination program and the Federation of State Medical Boards Federation Licensing Examination (FLEX) program, that offered paths to medical licensing in the medical profession.

 The examination was originally imparted using pencil and paper.
 In 1999, computerized examination delivery was included.
 In 2004, an examination with standardized patients to assess clinical-skills was added to Step 2 of the USMLE (Step 2 Clinical Skills), and required for licensure beginning with the medical school graduating class of 2005.
 During the COVID-19 pandemic, USMLE Step 2CS was initially suspended and later discontinued.

 A review of the program was enacted in 2009.
 USMLE claimed it was done with the intention of orienting the examination to support the licensing decisions made by medical boards, transitioning the exam to a competencies schema and emphasizing the importance of scientific foundations of medicine throughout the examination sequence.
 They also aimed to continue the assessment of clinical skill and interpretation of clinical information.

-USMLE announced a move to a pass/fail model on February 12, 2020, along with other changes.
+USMLE announced a move to a pass/fail model for Step 1 on February 12, 2020, along with other changes.
 They claimed this was done in an attempt by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME) to balance focus between exams and actual coursework.
 The change became effective in 2022.